Top 5 Best Career Paths for Creatives

 As a product or industrial designer, you’ll have the chance to make a difference in the lives of people all over the world.

 Consider this: Almost every product on the market today began as a creative concept.
-Your shoes, smartphone, automobile, smart speaker, espresso machine, dining table, and even your green superfood smoothie maker were all designed.
+Your shoes, smartphone, automobile, smart speaker, espresso machine, dining table, and green superfood smoothie maker were all designed.

 There is considerable overlap between art and product design.